We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 1. Understand your options

-There are two different types of home equity loans: traditional home equity loans and home equity lines of credit.
-Traditional HELOANs give you a lump sum, whereas HELOCs work much like a credit card.
+There are two types of home equity loans: traditional home equity loans and home equity lines of credit.
+Traditional home equity loans give you a lump sum, whereas HELOCs work like credit cards.
 Read the section on differences between home equity loans and HELOCs for more information.

 2. Compare loan terms and repayment options

-While mortgage rates remain low, your monthly payments will be low.
+Your monthly payments will fluctuate with interest rates if it’s a variable or adjustable-rate loan.
+While mortgage rates remain low, your payments will be low.
 However, those interest rates may start to go up at some point, which means your monthly payments will also increase.

 3. Calculate how much you can borrow with a home equity loan

-To know how much equity you can borrow, you must calculate your loan-to-value ratio (LTV.)
-To do this, divide your mortgage’s outstanding balance by your home’s current market value and turn that into a percentage.
-Let’s say your current mortgage loan balance is $175,000 and your home is appraised at $250,000.
+To determine how much equity you can borrow, you must calculate your loan-to-value ratio (LTV).
+To do this, divide your mortgage’s outstanding balance by your home’s current market value and convert that into a percentage.
+For example, your current mortgage loan balance is $175,000, and your home is appraised at $250,000.
 This means you have a loan-to-value ratio of 70% and 30% equity.

-Because most lenders require you to keep at least 20% of equity in the home, you would only be able to borrow against 10% of your equity — in this case, $25,000.
-(The home’s current value ($250,000) by 10%, gives you the amount you’ll be eligible to borrow).
+Because most lenders require you to keep at least 20% equity in the home, you would only be able to borrow against 10% of your equity — in this case, $25,000 (10% of the home's current value gives you the amount you’ll be eligible to borrow).

 4. Check closing costs for home equity loans

-Just like with primary mortgages, home equity lenders may charge closing costs.
-These can range anywhere from 2% to 5% of your loan total.
-Lenders may also charge fees for loan origination, appraisals, title search and attorneys.
+Home equity lenders may charge closing costs, just like primary mortgage lenders.
+These costs can range from 2% to 5% of your loan total.
+Lenders may also charge an application fee and other costs for services such as loan origination, appraisals, title search and attorneys.
 There are, however, no appraisal home equity loan lenders as well.

-Some lenders may also offer somewhat higher interest rates in exchange for reducing or covering closing costs or fees.
+Some lenders may offer higher interest rates in exchange for reducing or covering closing costs or fees.

 How to get a home equity loan